| Sheffield

 UK academics�

-This project will look at UK academics� conceptions
+perceptions of, and pedagogy for, information literacy This project will look at UK academics� conceptions

 of information literacy, thereby identifying implications for information